VEGAS Pro 14 video editing software was released by new owners MAGIX aka Vegas Creative Software on September 20th, 2016.

 Option 3: If you have extra money in your pocket right now and love to create high quality content with all the bells and whistles, I highly recommend Vegas Pro 14 Suite.
 Although this is the most expensive option, it represents the most amount of value out of all three versions.
 The addition of NewBlueFX Titler Pro 3 and the three different Boris FX Units, adds some seriously powerful features to Vegas Pro.
 This would be my choice right now, if I did not already own similar programs that provide much higher functionality.

 Unfortunately it is not uncommon for many bugs and compatibility problems, to be discovered during the initial launch period of any new software version.
-Due to the unique nature of this first release by new owners Magix, there seems to be an above average amount of bugs being reported so far.
 The best place to report a bug and learn about solutions, is on the new Vegas Pro Forum.

 Disclosure: This is not a paid review.
 I am an affiliate with Magix and do promote their software on Movie Studio Zen via affiliate links to Magix owned websites.